NinoPotrkac/NinoPotrkac.github.io/index.md

 <img src="images/Panacea.png?raw=true"/>

 <p> The game is about an adventurer that has to retrieve a sword from the past to stop an evil wizard that unleashed a plague that killed most of the people. <br>
-   This project was made at our second Game Jam which lasted for 24 hours, where I was the team leader and programmer. </p>
+   This project was made at our second Game Jam which lasted for 24 hours, where I was the team leader and programmer.
+The theme os the Game Jam was <b>Strange Worlds</b> </p>

 ---